WangJamesWilde/WangJamesWilde/README.md

-- 👋 Hi, I’m   WANG HAO
+- 👋 Hi, I’m   WANG
 - 👀 I’m interested in code or anything,I am just a student
-- 🌱 I’m currently learning college（North China University of Water Resources and Electric Power）,I even know if the word is right,I am just using my primy English talk to you
+- 🌱 I’m currently learning college,I even know if the word is right,I am just using my primy English talk to you
 -     I want to have my copilot,that's why I'm writing this
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me 1613850183@qq.com